They say first impressions last forever -- so how's that curb appeal working for you?!?

 Are you maximizing the visibility of your home's address number?
 Placing your numbers horizontally on the mailbox facing traffic is generally best practice.
 Similarly, having the numbers above eye level on your front door is also standard.
 Want to get creative this spring and boost your curb appeal?
 How about placing your house number on planter pots in front of your driveway.
 Make sure the number are large enough to view from the road or entryway.

-If you need updates to your roof, siding, windows, doors, or a major remodel check out our Services page for information on each topic.
+If you need updates to your roof, siding, windows, doors, or a major remodel check out our service pages for information on each topic.
 You can also request an appointment for an estimate.
 Or call 585-288-3390